agentv/Outlanders/README.md

 #### Project Status

+190209 - clearly, the UX needs some help to invigorate this project. adding a tangent that includes D3 examples that will find their way into the code base is the next step here.
+Sector display, and Organization display seem to be the next most useful things to develop.

 190208 - add project status section. check README management in git repo.